 The original Dodge Challenger was available as a convertible or hardtop.
-Although it was based on the same platform as the Plymouth Barracuda, it had a longer wheelbase and larger dimensions.
+Although it was based on the same platform as the Plymouth Barracuda, it had a slightly longer 110-inch wheelbase and larger dimensions.
 The result was a muscular car with a long hood and austere lines.
-Carl Cameron, who also worked on the 1966 Dodge Charger, led the exterior design, explaining some common styling between the two vehicles.
-The straightforward style was revived in an exaggerated form in 2008.
+Carl Cameron, who also worked on the 1966 Dodge Charger, led the exterior design, explaining some styling commonalities between the two vehicles.
+The straightforward and bold style was revived in an exaggerated form in 2008.

 Powertrains and Performance

 As with the current Challengers, the 1970 version was known for its powerful performance and came with an impressive choice of engines—everything from Chrysler that was worth putting under the hood.
 There was a 225 slant six with 145 brake horsepower, a 440 V8, and the 426 Hemi with 425 brake horsepower, the last of which was reminiscent of a racecar.
 The available 440 V8 engine features a four-barrel Magnum that had 375 brake horsepower or a Six-Pack tri-carb with 390 brake horsepower.
 The V8 and the Hemi were both paired with a three-speed automatic TorqueFlite transmission in most cases, although you may find a four-speed manual transmission with a pistol-grip shifter, as well.
 The 1970 Challenger R/T had a 383 engine along with two hood scoops to help performance and style.
 The T/A had the 340 5.6-liter engine but a Six-Pack version with dual exhausts by the rear tires, an even larger hood scoop, and a heavy-duty suspension to enhance performance.
 This engine finished a quarter mile in around 14 seconds and had about 350 brake horsepower.